 Shipping Pets to South Korea

-Reference Guide for House Hold Goods to store in the states or to bring to Korea
+Here is my reference Guide for House Hold Goods to store in the states or to bring to Korea.
+This is subjective and will be different for each family.

 It is very important to head to the levy brief as soon as possible.
 There is a lot of information that SM’s need to get started and it can take weeks to prepare packets for medical or to make appointments.
 If it’s allowed, I would suggest that both the spouse and the service member attend.